 Bald Eagle: Profile and Information

-The bald eagle is regarded as an opportunistic feeder which preys mostly on fish when it dives down and snatches the fish from the water with its talons.
+The bald eagle is regarded as an opportunistic feeder that preys mostly on fish when it dives down and snatches the fish from the water with its talons.

-The population of the eagle have been recovered, and on July 12, 1995, it was removed from the U.S. government of endangered species and was added to the list of threatened species.
+The eagle population has recovered, and on July 12, 1995, it was removed from the U.S. Government of Endangered Species and was added to the list of threatened species.

 KingdomAnimalia